Ergonomic Keyboard Layouts

 By Xah Lee.
 Date: .
 Last updated: .

 There are a lot of keyboard layouts today.
 There's your standard QWERTY, and there's the more efficient Dvorak.
 That's good enough, right?
 No. Apparently, a lot people are making a lot layouts.
-Some are specialized on a particular language (For example, German, Spanish), some aim for easier transition from QWERTY, some are designed for programers.
+Some are specialized on a particular language (e.g. German, Spanish), some aim for easier transition from QWERTY, some are designed for programers.
 This page is a list of them.

 Keyboard Layout Heatmap